VBao321/Cognitive_Test_Group_10/README.md

 3. **Memory Test**: Created by Hazim Mohammad Tarmizi, this test assesses memory capabilities, focusing on the recall of colors and spatial positions within an image matrix.

-4. **Spatial Reasoning Test**: Written by Weiye Bao, this test evaluates the ability to manipulate and understand three-dimensional space, identifying images that cannot be derived from rotating a given three-dimensional figure.
+4. **Spatial Reasoning Test**: Written by Weiye Bao, this test evaluates the ability to understand three-dimensional space, identifying images that cannot be derived from rotating a given three-dimensional figure.

 ## Test Details